I want to sponsor a child. How do I begin the process of sponsoring a child?

 Starting a sponsorship is easy – simply email email@example.com or call 406 461 8745.
 You can also do an online subscription at:https://www.tibetchild.org/what-you-can-do/sponsor-a-child/

 How much time will it take for me to get the bio data and photo?

 It depends on whether TCEF has on file a child that matches your request.
 If we do, we will send it right away.
-But in many cases, we have to send that request to the sponsorship committee in India.
-Then it may take about a month or two to get the photo and bio-data.
+But sometimes, we may have to request a case history from one of our sponsorship partners in India.
+Then it may take a week or more.

 When do the sponsorships commence?

 In the past we used to recommend sponsorship commence in January or July to coincide with school terms in India.
 Now sponsorships can commence at any time.